RFDS Operation Pelican Inc. Flying Doctor Rowathon

 Wentworth District Rowing Club

-There will be a number of Support Vehicles following the crews with UHF Radios and also Mobile Phones.
+There will be a number of Support Vehicles & on water boats following the crews with Mobile Phones as there is good coverage along the three legs.

 Program for the day